TG Guingona: Senate

-TG Guingona was elected as a Senator of the Philippines in 2010 and served until 2016.
-He authored a total of one hundred and twenty-four (124) bills and passed eighteen (18) laws in six (6) years, and especially advocated for the improvement of the health system, transparency and accountability in government, and the protection of human rights through legislation.
-He likewise served as the Chairperson of the following Senate Committees:
+TG Guingona was elected senator of the Philippines in 2010 and served until 2016.
+He authored a total of one hundred and twenty-four bills and passed eighteen laws in six years, and especially advocated for the improvement of the health system, transparency and accountability in government, and the protection of human rights through legislation.
+He likewise served as the chairperson of the following Senate committees: